Craig Williams (British politician)

-Alun Craig Williams (born 7 June 1985) is a British politician who has served as Parliamentary Private Secretary to the Prime Minister since October 2022.
-A member of the Conservative Party, he was the Member of Parliament (MP) for Cardiff North from 2015 to 2017, when he was defeated for reelection by Labour's Anna McMorrin.
-At the 2019 general election, Williams was elected as the MP for Montgomeryshire.
+Alun Craig Williams (born 7 June 1985) is a British politician who was Parliamentary Private Secretary to the Prime Minister from October 2022 until June 2024.
+A member of the Conservative Party, he was the Member of Parliament (MP) for Cardiff North from 2015 to 2017, when he was defeated for reelection by the Labour Party's Anna McMorrin.
+In 2019, Williams was elected as the MP for Montgomeryshire, but lost the seat in the 2024 general election.

+Three days prior to the announcement of the date of the 2024 general election, Williams placed a £100 bet that it would be held in July.
+The bet was referred to the Gambling Commission to determine whether Williams had placed the bet based on confidential information, which could constitute a criminal offence.
+Williams' bet became part of a wider scandal involving other members of the Conservative Party.
+On 25 June 2024, the party announced it was withdrawing support for Williams's candidacy in the election, and that should he be elected he would not be granted the Conservative whip.
+In April 2025 Williams was formally charged by the Gambling Commission under section 42 of the Gambling Act.

 Early life and education

-Williams was born in Welshpool to David and Andrea Williams.
+Williams was born in Welshpool, Powys, to David and Andrea Williams.
 He attended Gungrog Road school, Ysgol Maesydre and Welshpool High School.
+He went on to further education at Walford College and the University of Birmingham.

 Parliamentary career

 Williams first stood for office in Cardiff West against the Welsh First Minister Rhodri Morgan in the 2007 National Assembly for Wales election.

-Williams had represented Pentyrch ward on City of Cardiff Council from 2008, and unsuccessfully contested the Cardiff South and Penarth by-election in 2012, coming second to Labour's Stephen Doughty.
+Williams had represented Pentyrch ward on City of Cardiff Council from 2008, and unsuccessfully contested the 2012 Cardiff South and Penarth by-election, coming second to Labour's Stephen Doughty.
 Whilst on the council, he was Chairman of the Economy Committee from 2012 to 2015.
 He was Director of Cardiff Bus from 2011 to 2015.
 In May 2015, he was elected Member of Parliament for the marginal seat of Cardiff North.
 In July 2015, Williams was elected as a member of the Work and Pensions Select Committee, a position which he held until October 2016.
 Williams then served as a member of the Welsh Affairs Select Committee and the Scottish Affairs Select Committee.

-Williams was opposed to Brexit prior to the 2016 referendum, and consistently voted with the Government Whip.
+Williams was opposed to Brexit prior to the 2016 UK European Union membership referendum, and consistently voted with the Government Whip.
 He lost his seat at the June 2017 general election to Labour's Anna McMorrin.

-Prior to the 2019 general election, Williams was a Special Adviser to the Secretary of State for Exiting the European Union, Steve Barclay.
+Prior to the 2019 UK general election, Williams was a Special Adviser to the Secretary of State for Exiting the European Union, Steve Barclay.
 In July 2019, Williams was announced as the Conservative candidate for the constituency of Montgomeryshire for the next general election, where the sitting Conservative MP Glyn Davies was standing down.
-In the general election held in December Williams won the seat with 59% of the vote, and consequently returned to Westminster.
+In the general election held in December 2019, Williams won the seat with 59% of the vote, and consequently returned to Westminster.
 He increased the Conservative majority in Montgomeryshire to over 12,000 votes.